 The U.S. coal industry is highly competitive, both regionally and nationally.
 In addition to competition within the eastern United States region, coal is transported into the region from the western United States and by foreign producers for purchase by utility customers.

-The United States has more than a 235-year supply of coal if it continues using coal at the same rate at which it uses coal today.
+The United States has more than a 230-year supply of coal if it continues using coal at the same rate at which coal is used today.

-- More than 2.3 million acres of mined lands have been reclaimed over the past 25 years – that’s an area larger than the state of Delaware.
+- Nearly 2.5 million acres of mined lands have been reclaimed over the past 34 years – that’s an area larger than the state of Delaware.

 Industry Projections *

-Over the next 25 years, the share of electricity generation from coal is expected to fall to 38 percent, well below the 48-percent share seen as recently as 2008, due to slow growth in electricity demand, increased competition from natural gas and renewable generation, and the need to comply with new environmental regulations.
+By 2040, the share of electricity generation from coal is expected to fall to 35 percent, well below the 48-percent share seen as recently as 2008, due to slow growth in electricity demand, increased competition from natural gas and renewable generation, and the need to comply with new environmental regulations.

-Cumulative retirements of coal-fired power plants through 2035 are projected to be between 34 gigawatts (11 percent of coal-fired generator fleet) and 70 gigawatts (22 percent of the fleet).
+Cumulative retirements of coal-fired power plants through 2022 are projected to total approximately 49 gigawatts (16 percent of coal-fired generator fleet).

-- Electricity demand is expected to remain relatively slow, as growing demand for electricity services is offset by efficiency gains from new appliance standards and investments in energy-efficient equipment.
+- Growth in electricity demand is expected to remain relatively slow, as increased demand for electricity services is offset by efficiency gains from new appliance standards and investments in energy-efficient equipment.

-* Per the Annual Energy Outlook 2012, produced by the U.S. Energy Information Administration, June 2012
+* Per the Annual Energy Outlook 2013, produced by the U.S. Energy Information Administration